Cement: Mesoamerica

 Lightweight concrete was designed and used for the construction of structural elements by the pre-Columbian builders who lived in a very advanced civilisation in El Tajin near Mexico City, in Mexico.
 A detailed study of the composition of the aggregate and binder show that the aggregate was pumice and the binder was a pozzolanic cement made with volcanic ash and lime.

 Middle Ages

 Any preservation of this knowledge in literature from the Middle Ages is unknown, but medieval masons and some military engineers actively used hydraulic cement in structures such as canals, fortresses, harbors, and shipbuilding facilities.
 A mixture of lime mortar and aggregate with brick or stone facing material was used in the Eastern Roman Empire as well as in the West into the Gothic period.
 The German Rhineland continued to use hydraulic mortar throughout the Middle Ages, having local pozzolana deposits called trass.

 16th century

 Tabby is a building material made from oyster shell lime, sand, and whole oyster shells to form a concrete.
-The Spanish introduced it to the Americas in the sixteenth century.
+The Spanish introduced it to the Americas and the Philippines in the sixteenth century.